 Bringing An Experienced Eye To Investigations

 There are many opportunities for gathering additional evidence.
 If there is an alleged victim, social media accounts might reveal facts that raise serious credibility questions.
 There may be eyewitnesses who have a different recollection or dash cam footage that portrays a sequence of events that is at odds with the arresting officer’s story or report.
-We also will not hesitate to conduct depositions to get to the truth of what happened.
+I also will not hesitate to conduct depositions to get to the truth of what happened.

 With an office in Platte City very close to the courthouse, I am conveniently located and available to answer your felony defense questions.
 Call Scott L. Campbell Law Offices, LLC at 816-866-8022 or complete the online contact form to schedule a consultation with me today.